Skip to main content

 • stadiums and sporting venues.

-There is growing concern about increased risk of attacks on Israeli, Jewish and US interests globally.
-Avoid Israeli and US diplomatic missions and locations associated with Israeli, Jewish and US interests.
+There remains concern about increased risk of attacks on Israeli and US interests globally and on Jewish communities.

 Read our advice about: